earnwallet/TheProfitMachine/README.md

 # TheProfitMachine
-What if gambling actualy can bring you profit? idk but I have to check it.
+What if you could make money by doing nothing? idk if it's possible but if it is this tool should help.

 # 0. Instalation
 simply run install.sh script